antonwierenga/activemq-cli/README.md

   - topic
   - priority (not applicable if -file is specified)
   - correlation-id (not applicable if -file is specified)
+  - reply-to (not applicable if -file is specified)
   - delivery-mode (not applicable if -file is specified)
   - time-to-live (not applicable if -file is specified)
   - times (number of times the message is send)